brettinternet/brettinternet.github.io/content/zfs-passthrough/_index.md

 $ rsync -ahP /mnt/tank elsewhere:/mnt/pond/tank
 ```

-I later find out that some folks on forums recommend against disk passthrough for ZFS pools in VMs, but this may depend on the HBA controller.
+I later discovered from some folks on a ZFS forum that's better to avoid disk passthrough for ZFS pools in VMs, but this may depend on the HBA controller.

 Now, I pass the entire HBA controller to guest VMs instead of individual disks when using ZFS.
 Lesson learned.

-The end.

-Thank you FreeBSD, Truenas, and r/zfs communities.
+Thank you FreeBSD, Truenas, r/zfs communities and datahoarders.

 ---